Dubai VARA License

 - For Good Cause, when an Entity has defaulted or is likely to default in performing its obligations or engages in unlawful conduct or practices that may cause harm to the public;

-- For other grounds determined by VARA in exercising its powers, performing its functions, or fulfilling its objectives under the Dubai VA Law.
+- Other grounds determined by VARA in exercising its powers, performing its functions, or fulfilling its objectives under the Dubai VA Law.

 Is VARA ideal for you?